KaminiSabu/kaminisabu.github.io/index.md

   <h3>About</h3>
 <hr>
 <img style="padding:20px;" src= "k.jpg" width="120" height="150" alt= "photo" ALIGN="right">
-<p> Presently, Kamini is pursuing her PhD in Electronic Systems (Dept. of Electrical Engg.) at the Indian Institute of Technology Bombay, Mumbai, India under Prof. Preeti Rao.
-She is part of the LETS project for assessing children's speech.
+<p> Kamini is lead engineer in ASR preprocessing team at Samsung Research Institute Bangalore.
+She holds PhD in Electronic Systems (Dept. of Electrical Engg.) from the Indian Institute of Technology Bombay, Mumbai, India.
+She was part of the LETS project for assessing children's speech with Prof. Preeti Rao.
 Her research publications can be found in publications tab.</p>

-<p> Her main area of research interests include Speech Prosody, Speech Recognition, Speech Synthesis, Audio Signal Processing, Machine Learning, Natural Language Processing and Image Processing.</p>
+<p> Her main area of research interests include Speech Prosody, Speech Preprocessing, Speech Recognition, Speech Synthesis, Machine Learning, Natural Language Processing and Image Processing.</p>

 <p> She can be contacted at <a href="mailto:kaminimsabu@gmail.com">kaminimsabu@gmail.com</a>
 </div>